This article was published on July 29, 2014 and updated on May 31, 2016

-About 80 wild boars in the Lower Peirce area have been culled by the authorities since 2012 to improve public safety and reduce damage to the area's vegetation.
+There have been several incidents involving wild boars in the past, with the authorities also culling about 80 boars in the Lower Pierce area since 2012 to improve public safety and reduce damage to the area's vegetation.

-The National Parks Board (NParks) gave this update recently, and said it is also looking into longer-term measures to manage the boars' population.
+The National Parks Board (NParks) has also said in the past that it was looking into longer-term measures to manage the boars' population.

 Here are 5 things about wild boars in Singapore: